Spring, Seasonality, and the Way We Come Back to Ourselves

 Ayurveda describes this as Kapha season — cool, moist, heavy.

 When the environment is wet and dense, those qualities can accumulate in the body as well.
-In Ayurvedic language, this is often expressed as Ama or a residue, stagnation, metabolic residue from what has not been fully processed.
+In Ayurvedic language, this is often expressed as Ama which is a stagnation or metabolic residue from what has not been fully processed.
 You feel it as foggy thinking, bloating, slow digestion, low motivation.
 And no, everything doesn’t always point back to perimenopause and postmenopause but this too can be a part of the puzzle.

-It is, however, a great time to reframe if you are in that season of life and take a deeper dive.
+It is, however, a great time to reframe if you are in that season of life to take a deeper dive.

 It doesn’t mean your body is failing you.

-It means your body is responding to the season.
+It means your body is responding it its own way.

-Environmentally as well as the season of life.
+Environmentally and in your personal season of life.

 Greens, Bitterness, and the Biology of Taste

-My earliest “healthy” food memories go back a long way.
-Green juice cleanses with my dad in Santa Barbara, long before I understood energy balance, diet culture or digestive fire.
+My earliest “healthy” food memories go back a long way (did I mention I just had another birthday?).
+Green juice cleanses as an impressionable teen with my dad in Santa Barbara, long before I understood energy balance, diet culture or digestive fire.
 Later, living in the American South, greens weren’t optional or trendy.
 They were simply nourishment and an available and inexpensive way to get dense nutrition.
-Collard greens simmered for hours on every menu and most dinner tables and menus.
+Collard greens simmered for hours on every menu and most dinner tables.

 No “superfood” label needed.

-Then, much later, kale became trendy.
+Somewhere in all of this, kale became trendy.
 Smoothies, chips, raw salads, powders.
-Something ancient became modern.
+Something considered traditional became modern.

 But here’s the thing: not everyone loves or can tolerate greens in their raw state.
-Many people struggle with them because these vegetables literally taste too intense or kill their digestive system.
+Many people struggle with them because these vegetables literally taste too intense or are disastrous to their digestive system.

-Through my years as a registered dietitian and work in nutrigenomics, I learned why.
+Through my years as a registered dietitian and developing work in nutrigenomics, I learned why.

 Variations in a taste receptor gene called TAS2R38 influence how strongly someone perceives bitterness.
 For people with certain variants of this gene, compounds in cruciferous greens like kale and collards register as intensely bitter.
 So bitter that a raw kale salad isn’t refreshing, it’s truly exhausting.
 This isn’t just a preference.
 It’s physiology.